 Overview

-Dumping syndrome is a condition in which food, especially food high in sugar, moves from your stomach into your small bowel too quickly after you eat.
-Sometimes called rapid gastric emptying, dumping syndrome most often occurs as a result of surgery on your stomach or esophagus.
+Dumping syndrome is a condition in which food moves from the stomach into the small intestine too quickly after eating, more commonly seen after certain surgeries.
+It's sometimes called rapid gastric emptying.
+Dumping syndrome most often happens after surgery on the stomach or esophagus.

-Most people with dumping syndrome develop signs and symptoms, such as abdominal cramps and diarrhea, 10 to 30 minutes after eating.
+Most people with dumping syndrome develop symptoms, such as stomach cramps and diarrhea, 10 to 30 minutes after eating.
 Other people have symptoms 1 to 3 hours after eating.
 And still others have both early and late symptoms.

 Symptoms

-Signs and symptoms of dumping syndrome generally occur within minutes after eating, especially after a meal rich in table sugar (sucrose) or fruit sugar (fructose).
+Symptoms of dumping syndrome generally start within minutes after eating, especially after a meal rich in table sugar or fruit sugar.
 They include:

 Late dumping syndrome starts 1 to 3 hours after you eat a high-sugar meal.
-It takes time for signs and symptoms to develop because after you eat your body releases large amounts of insulin to absorb the sugars entering your small intestine.
+It takes time for symptoms to develop.
+This is because after you eat, your body releases large amounts of insulin to absorb the sugars entering your small intestine.
 The result is low blood sugar.

-Some people have both early and late signs and symptoms.
+Some people have both early and late symptoms.
 And dumping syndrome can develop years after surgery.

 When to see a doctor

-Contact your health care provider if any of the following apply to you.
+Contact a healthcare professional if any of the following apply to you:

-• You develop signs and symptoms that might be due to dumping syndrome, even if you haven't had surgery.
+• You develop symptoms that might be due to dumping syndrome, even if you haven't had surgery.

 • Your symptoms are not controlled by dietary changes.

 • You are losing large amounts of weight due to dumping syndrome.
-Your doctor may refer you to a registered dietitian to help you create an eating plan.
+You may be referred to a registered dietitian to help you create an eating plan.

 Causes

 In dumping syndrome, food and gastric juices from your stomach move to your small intestine in an uncontrolled, abnormally fast manner.
-This is most often related to changes in your stomach associated with surgery, including any stomach surgery or major esophageal surgery, such as removal of the esophagus (esophagectomy).
+This is most often related to changes in your stomach associated with surgery.
+This includes any stomach surgery or major esophageal surgery, such as removal of the esophagus, called esophagectomy.
 But in rare cases, dumping syndrome can develop without a history of surgery or other obvious causes.

 Risk factors

-Surgery that alters your stomach can increase your risk of dumping syndrome.
-These surgeries are most commonly performed to treat obesity, but are also part of treatment for stomach cancer, esophageal cancer and other conditions.
+Surgery that alters the stomach can increase the risk of dumping syndrome.
+These surgeries are most commonly done to treat obesity, but also are part of treatment for stomach cancer, esophageal cancer and other conditions.
 These surgeries include:

-• Gastrectomy, in which a portion or all of your stomach is removed.
+• Gastrectomy, in which a portion or all of the stomach is removed.

 • Esophagectomy, in which all or part of the tube between the mouth and the stomach is removed.